OrderN/CONQUEST-release/docs/post-proc.rst

 flags from the CONQUEST run that generated the output, and some utility-specific flags that are detailed below.

-**Note also** that projected DOS, band density and STM simulation are not at present compatible with multi-site support functions (MSSF), though we hope to implement this soon.
+Projected DOS, band density and STM simulation are available for calculations using primitive PAOs or multi-site support functions (MSSFs), but not for calculations using blip functions.

 Go to :ref:`top <post-proc>`.